Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ```

-<p align='justify'>Using this code we filtered the values of interest, being able to classified some of the turles for three sepcific variables (even though, a lot of them weren't able to clasiffy with this method):</p>
+Using this code we filtered the values of interest, being able to classified some of the turles for three sepcific variables (even though, a lot of them weren't able to clasiffy with this method):

 * Injuries.
 * Affections.
 * Parts of the body affected.

-<p align='justify'>The most common value of all, including all three variables, were the fins.
+The most common value of all, including all three variables, were the fins.
 Also, we create heatmaps to compare the variables.
 What we saw was that there was a <strong>triple coincidence</strong>: The fins were correlated with the affection of necrosis, as well with the injury of amputations (logically).
-But also, what was really interesting, it was that the necrosis were also correlated with the amputations.</p>
+But also, what was really interesting, it was that the necrosis were also correlated with the amputations.

 ---